 Our content monitoring team employs systematic monitoring procedures that include machine screening and manual review based on the latest laws and regulations.
 Our proprietary machine identification system automatically screens text, picture and video content.
 The text identification system screens text content based on pre-set key words and anti-spam system; the picture identification system screens picture content based on optical character recognition and pornographic-content detection; and the video identification system screens video content based on similarity analysis against our video database to analyze each frame and each second of video content.
 The machine screening process may have three possible outcomes: blocking content identified as illegal or inappropriate, releasing content that passes the screening, or flagging for manual review when the system cannot make a judgment.
-The content monitoring team manually reviews flagged content to make judgment on whether to block or to release, and the machine identification system conducts auto-learning based on the machine screening process.
+The content monitoring team manually reviews flagged content to make judgment on whether to block or to release, and the machine identification system conducts auto-learning based on the judgment from manual review.
+The content monitoring team also conducts random screening on content that has passed the machine screening process.
 We regularly communicate with relevant government authorities to stay abreast of relevant laws and regulations to ensure compliance.
 We provide periodic and comprehensive training to our monitoring team to ensure and enhance their understanding of regulatory requirements.